AbhiChanGit/AbhichanGit/README.md

 # Hi there 👋, I'm Abhishek Chandra

 I'm a Computer Science major at the University of Cincinnati, passionate about building intelligent systems at the intersection of software engineering and Computer-Vision research.
-I'm thrive on writing clean, maintainable code and design with users in mind.
+I thrive on writing clean, maintainable code and design with users in mind.

 ---